-Each of the following experimental diet was lasted for 23 days and there was not washout between > periods: > > - Typical American Diet (TAD) and No PS: THE TAD was designed to contain 34% of energy from fat with > a ratio of saturated fatty acid to total monounsaturated fatty acid to total polyunsaturated fatty > acid of 1:1:0.5+ 0 PS > - Typical American Diet (TAD) and PS: TAD + 3.3g per day PS (1.8g per serving of PS as ester from > vegetable oil sources)
+Each of the following experimental diet was lasted for 23 days and there was not washout between periods:

+- Typical American Diet (TAD) and No PS: THE TAD was designed to contain 34% of energy from fat with a ratio of saturated fatty acids to total monounsaturated fatty acids to total polyunsaturated fatty acids of 1:1:0.5+ 0 PS

+- Typical American Diet (TAD) and PS: TAD + 3.3g per day PS (1.8g per serving of PS as ester from vegetable oil sources)

 - Step 1 and No PS: Step 1 diet + 3.3g per day PS (1.8g per serving of PS as ester from vegetable oil sources).

 - Mixed-effects model for analysis of the data for repeated measurements

 - The T-test was used to compare the mean baseline values of men and women.

 Baseline (two samples) and the end of 22 days (day 22 and 24).